CP A uniform electric field exists in the region between two oppo... | Channels for Pearson+

 CP A uniform electric field exists in the region between two oppositely charged plane parallel plates.
-A proton is released from rest at the surface of the positively charged plate and strikes the surface of the opposite plate, 1.60 cm distant from the first, in a time interval of 3.20 * 10^-6 s. (a) Find the magnitude of the electric field.
+A proton is released from rest at the surface of the positively charged plate and strikes the surface of the opposite plate, 1.60 cm distant from the first, in a time interval of 3.20 * 10^-6 s. (b) Find the speed of the proton when it strikes the negatively charged plate.

 Verified Solution